FAQ

 - Wrong command syntax: Make sure you’re using the correct IPC command format

-- Window manager configuration: Verify your keybind syntax matches your WM (Hyprland vs Niri)
+- Window manager configuration: Verify your keybind syntax matches your WM (Hyprland, Niri etc)

 - Noctalia not running: Keybinds only work when Noctalia is running